Explore Georgia Tours

 Marshrutkas: These minibuses connect most towns and are remarkably cheap (Tbilisi-Kazbegi: ~€5).
 However, they're crowded, follow fixed schedules, and don't allow scenic stops.
 Best for budget travelers with flexible timelines.

 Trains: The overnight train to Batumi is popular and comfortable.
-Tbilisi-Kutaisi train exists but takes longer than driving.
+A Tbilisi-Kutaisi train exists but takes longer than driving.
 Not useful for mountain regions.

 Where to Stay in Georgia: Accommodation by Region